Isaiah-Essien/Databases_assignment_G8/Task2/README.md

-# Task 2: MongoDB Schema and Data Ingestion
+# Task 2: SQL and MongoDB Schema

 ## Overview
 This task involves creating an SQL and MongoDB schemas and ingesting user behavior data from a CSV file into SQL database.
 The dataset contains user information and their app usage statistics, which are stored in two separate tables.
 For MongoDB, only the schema was created.